7 Tips for Getting Back to Your Yoga Practice After an Injury

 Bolsters

 When recovering from injury, yoga students can also use a bolster, or cushion to help properly align the body.
-A bolster is a great investment when you are planning to take restorative yoga classes and can be used in a number of different ways.
+A bolster is a great investment when you are planning to take restorative yoga classes.
+And, it can be used in some different ways.

 Yoga bolsters can also: